 In Heaven, which is a kingdom under his sovereign rule, there is no suffering, no death, no betrayal, no disappointment, hurt, or so many of the things that cause pain and suffering among us.
 In his Kingdom, which we refer to as the Kingdom of Heaven or the Kingdom of God, his goodness and kindness are absolute.
 But not here on Earth.
 Here, we only experience slices of God’s Kingdom (which are meant to reveal God to us), and when we do, it’s always good.
 Let me explain.

 On Earth we are surrounded with evidence of God.
 Yet here on Earth, God has also granted us other influences which include human volition, natural law, the ability to create both good and bad ideas that influence our lives and behaviors, and negative spiritual influences which, according to the Scriptures, are the Devil and his demons.

 In Heaven, only God’s perfect will exists.
-But here on the Earth, we also have these other influences.
-How we choose to respond to them is what shapes our world and our individual lives.
+But here on the Earth, we also have these other influences and how we respond to them largely shapes our world and our lives.
 As a result, many of the things that happen here on the Earth do not reflect God’s perfect will, but instead are influenced by other factors.

 This is why Jesus taught us to pray:

 Let thy Kingdom come, let thy will be done, on Earth as it is in Heaven.

 There are a few situations here on the Earth where God has set in motion certain events that cannot be adjusted by us.
 An example would be the way God used Pharaoh with the nation of Israel in the Old Testament.
 When we teach these Scriptures, we emphasize God’s sovereignty which may confuse people like Christopher, who asked the questions above, because they think God personally controls and causes everything that happens on the Earth.
 That’s not so.